37chandler/tm-twitter-api/README.md

 * friends_count
 * description

-These fields are all located in the `user` object accessed in the code.

 Write these fields out to two tab-delimited text files.
 I recommend following the example code and including the name of the initial account in the file name.